dictybase-docker/official-images/README.md

 Bashbrew is a set of bash scripts for cloning, building, tagging, and pushing the Docker official images.
 See [`README.md` in the `bashbrew/` subfolder](bashbrew/README.md) for more information.

-## Stackbrew (deprecated)

-Stackbrew is a web-application that performs continuous building of the Docker official images.
-See [`README.md` in the `stackbrew/` subfolder](stackbrew/README.md) for more information.